Salesforce serves as the defacto CRM for many large and mid-sized businesses. This means Salesforce is often the defacto system for customer success.

 Mapping opportunities to orders was a difficult problem to tackle.
 It was going to be left out of this sprint.
 However, we had to submit the integration to the Salesforce AppExchange, and didn’t know if we’d have an opportunity to add it later.
 For that reason, we implemented it.

-Trustfuel started as a Net Promoter Score product.
+Trustfuel started as a Net Promoter Score product (If you’re unfamiliar, checkout my NPS guide).
 For the NPS product we built a simple mapping tool, which allowed customers to import contacts from CSVs.

 We used many parts from the NPS product to build a mapping tool for our customer success platform.
 There was some slight complexity added.
 The user would now have to determine if the information belonged at the account-level or the contact-level.
 There was also an extra step needed to verify the type of data the user was trying to import.

 Originally, I had expected the integration process for Salesforce to be similar.
 Instead of using a CSV, the user would choose what fields from a list of fields in Salesforce.
 Later I would discover that was not an option.

 There were a few problems with this mapping technique:

 - Salesforce has a gigantic number of fields—often with obscure names.
 A traditional dropdown was out of the question.

 - The user would have to determine a direction for data to sync.
 Teams often did not want to overwrite Salesforce information.